scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 found in the ``/Opt`` field.
 The main difference is that lists based on their configuration can take multiple values.
 Multiple values can be set with Pdfrw by setting ``\V`` and ``\AS`` to a list of ``PdfString``\ s.
-We write it as separate helpers, but of course, you could combine the code into one function.
+We code it as separate helpers, but of course, you could combine the code into one function.

 .. code:: python